I am an American, can I go to Cuba legally?

 Google Translate - Or a similar translation app.
 Be sure to download the Spanish dictionary before you leave so you can use the app offline.

-Ding - A Danish company, this app allows you to recharge or "top up" phones around the world.
+Ding or CubaTel - These are apps that allow you to recharge or "top up" phones around the world.
 If you meet a Cuban and want to help them out, you can give them a recharge of $10 or $20 with this app.
 The recharge has to be done from outside of Cuba, so you'd have to use a VPN if you wanted to provide a recharge to someone while you were in Cuba.
+Or you could do it for them when you return home.

 Remember, data from a US cell phone will be expensive.
 So try and only use apps that require data when you are connected to the internet.